azm89/first-day-demo/README.md

 # first-day-demo
-This is how I describe this.
+This is how I would describe this.
+I would also decribe it as such.